 But Selena’s popularity came from more than just her ability to create beautiful music.
 Her success in the music industry in North America — and how she achieved her success as a proud Latina performer — made her an inspirational figure among her fans.

-“She succeeded in all these ways that it is assumed that brown women won’t,” said Sarah Gould, lead curatorial researcher at the Institute of Texan Cultures of University of Texas, San Antonio.
+“She succeeded in all these ways that it is assumed that brown women won’t,” said Sarah Gould, the lead curatorial researcher at the Institute of Texan Cultures of University of Texas, San Antonio.

 “She was a businessperson.
 She owned fashion boutiques and designed the clothes.
 She was an award-winning singer.
 She was a huge source of pride for many Mexican-Americans, because like so many of them, she was third generation and working class.”

-Before Selena’s death in 1995, she was undoubtedly on her way to make more of her dreams come true.
+Before Selena Quintanilla’s death in 1995, she was undoubtedly on her way to making more of her dreams come true.
 But then she was shot to death by her fan-turned-business partner, Yolanda Saldívar.